Regulations & Legal Matters

-Please note - the documents accessible on this page are not a substitute for the Association Disclosure Packet, which is required by the Virginia Property Owners Association Act (VPOAA) for purchasers of property within Glenmore, and can be obtained here.
+Please note - the documents accessible on this page are not a substitute for the Association Disclosure Packet required by the Virginia Property Owners Association Act (VPOAA) for purchasers of property within Glenmore.

 The GCA is governed by these legal documents.
 Most relevant to residents are the Covenants and Restrictions, which lay down the specific responsibilities of the association with regard to management and upkeep of common areas and roads, as well as describe the responsibilities of lot owners.
 In addition to these documents, the GCA must also comply with the sections of Virginia law known as the Property Owners' Association Act and the Non-Stock Corporation Act.